intel/FPGA-Devcloud/GitHub_Usage/User_GitHub_Devcloud_Instructions.md

 ## Moving from Branch to Branch

 ```
+git branch -a								# list all remote and local repositories
 git checkout branch-you-want-to-move-to		# move to the branch you want
 ```

-## Get latest changes on GitHub back to your Computer
+## Pull latest changes on GitHub back to your Computer

+**Git Pull** is used to retrieve the newest set of updates on the remote repository.

 In order to get the most recent changes that you or others have merged on GitHub, execute the following:

 ```
 git pull origin master     # when working on the master branch
+git pull				   # entire remote repository
 git log					   # see all the new commits
 ```